-(b) Stage 1 - Mild Water Shortage
+(b) (a) Stage 1 - MILD Mild Water Shortage Watch

-Trigger for initiation - The City will recognize that a mild water shortage watch exists when the combined storage levels of Choke Canyon and Lake Corpus Christi decline below 40%.
+Requirements Trigger for initiation - The City will recognize that a mild water shortage watch exists when the combined storage levels of Choke Canyon and Lake Corpus Christi declines below 40%-percent.

-Trigger for termination - Stage 1 of the Plan may be rescinded when the combined storage level increases above 50%.
-The City will notify its wholesale customers and the media of the termination of Stage 1 in the same manner as the notification of initiation of Stage 1.
+RequirementTrigger for termination - Stage 1 of the Plan may be rescinded when the combined storage level increases above 50% percent.
+The City will notify its wholesale customers and the media of the termination of Stage 1 in the same manner as the notification of initiation of Stage 1 of the Plan.

-(c) Stage 2 - Moderate Water Shortage
+(c) Stage 2 - MODERATE Moderate Water Shortage Condition

-Trigger for initiation - The City will recognize that a moderate water shortage condition exists when the combined storage levels decline below 30%.
+RequirementsTrigger for initiation - The City will recognize that a moderate water shortage condition exists when the combined storage levels declines to below 30% percent.

-Trigger for termination - Stage 2 of the Plan may be rescinded when the combined storage level increases above 40%.
+RequirementTrigger for termination - Stage 2 of the Plan may be rescinded when the combined storage level increases above 40%-percent.
 Upon termination of Stage 2, Stage 1 becomes operative.
 The City will notify its wholesale customers and the media of the termination of Stage 2.

-(d) Stage 3 - Critical Water Shortage
+-(d) Stage 3 - CRITICAL Critical Water Shortage Condition

-Trigger for initiation - The City will recognize that a critical water shortage condition exists when the combined storage levels decline below 20%.
+RequirementsTrigger for initiation - The City will recognize that a critical water shortage condition exists when the combined storage levels declines to below 20% percent.

-Trigger for termination - Stage 3 of the Plan may be rescinded when the combined storage level increases above 30%.
+RequirementTrigger for termination - Stage 3 of the Plan may be rescinded when the combined storage level increases above 30% percent.
 Upon termination of Stage 3, Stage 2 becomes operative.
 The City will notify its wholesale customers and the media of the termination of Stage 3.

-(e) Water Emergency
+- (e)Stage 4 - EMERGENCY Water Shortage Condition Water Emergency